 With my lunch I choose a freshly made strawberry milkshake.
 It's thick and creamy - with actual chunks of strawberries and their seeds throughout.
 I know I shouldn't get this because it's filling enough without food, but I'm glad I did order it.
 It's so sweet but tart at the same time and it's so coolly refreshing.
 Decadence in a glass and worth getting if you're a milkshake lover.

 Carly orders a mug's serving of coffee, which comes out in a cute yellow cup and steaming hot.
 While I'm not a coffee drinker myself, I know she is and she looks extremely happy to have her first caffeine hit of the day.

 Thankfully for Carly's menu choice she goes for the other item I was eying - the Filo ($30).
 We have extremely similar taste since she was contemplating the crepes too which makes perfect sense why we share our food.

-The Filo is delicious!
+The Filo is really nice.
 Flaky pastry which encases tender chicken, ham and peas with a creamy garlic sauce, roasted chat potatoes and again a huge side salad.
-It's very similar to the mushroom chicken filo I used to always order at the Sorrento Wild Fig before it shut down.
+It's very similar to the mushroom chicken filo I used to always order at the Watermans Wild Fig before it shut down.

-The pastry is (like all good pastries) worth starting wars over.
-It's crunchy and buttery and a really great accompaniment to the filling inside.
+The pastry is crunchy and buttery and a really great accompaniment to the filling inside.
 The chicken is surprisingly moist (I do tend to expect dry chicken breast whenever I order it) and it's juicy to the point of me declaring it perfectly cooked.
 With that intensely garlicky cream sauce, it works in utter harmony.
 It's a dish of all elements you could really want and is VERY filling.
 I love that they don't skimp on the salad here.
 It's all about organic, fresh and natural ingredients and reinforces what they're trying to theme here.